After joining our Discord server, you can use the

 /x <command> syntax, you can run Linux commands in any public Discord channel that the bot has been granted access to.

-Each user has “root” access to their own container, but it’s not exactly the same as being the real “root” user, so there are some limitations.
+Each user has “root” access to their own container, but it’s not exactly the same as being the real “root” user, so there are some limitations in terms of kernel access and capabilities.

 In the same way as in a typical Linux environment, you will need to explore directories and create files and directories.